Tommy228/TTT_Spectator_Deathmatch/README.md

 ###Known bugs:
-- On some maps traps will activate by a ghost player
+- On some maps ghost players can get stuck.
+Rejoining the Spectator Deathmatch is currently the only solution.

 ##Upcoming features: